anupamdutta/anupamdutta.github.io/iv-finder.md

   <p class="subtext">
     This is a precision Implied Volatility solver designed for index options like Nifty50.
-    Unlike basic calculators, it is structured to reflect market-consistent pricing by accounting for implied funding conditions rather than relying purely on static interest rate assumptions.
-    Built as a lightweight interface, it represents the foundational layer of a more advanced volatility framework.
   </p>
   <br>